 Big Sur is less of a destination and more of an experience.
 As the state-spanning Highway 1 slows with hairpin twists, headlights cast stunning seaside sunsets into sharp relief.

-Additionally, the area frequently experiences an early morning fog that dissipates by afternoon to reveal a complex landscape of redwood canyons and 300-foot seaside cliffs.
+Additionally, the area frequently experiences an early morning fog that dissipates by afternoon, which reveals a complex landscape of redwood canyons and 300-foot seaside cliffs.

 Pfeiffer Big Sur State Park offers camping, hiking, shopping, and sightseeing opportunities.